 The truth is that new production of plastic far exceeds the impact of recycling.
 There is no magic wand that saves the garbage we throw in recycling bins.

 It is an illusion.

-As you move on to this next step in your life, what I am asking you to do, is consider embracing the role of being a conscientious consumer.
-A primary form of activism that we should all undertake.
+As you move on to this next step in your life, what I am asking you to do, is consider embracing the first, critical step in becoming an environmental activist,- which is becoming a conscientious consumer.

 Carry within yourself the recognition and belief that everything you buy, from your coffee in the morning, to your food in the afternoon, to the automobile that you drive to school or work, has an impact on this world!